K-Vasuki/Sales-Performance-Analysis/README.md

 # Sales Data Analysis – Exploratory Data Analysis (Python) + Power BI Dashboard

-This project explores a Sales dataset using Python for Exploratory Data Analysis (EDA) and Power BI for an interactive business dashboard.
-The dataset contains ~51K records of global retail transactions between 2011–2014.

-EDA.ipynb → Python analysis & visualization

-Sales analysis-report.pbip → Power BI interactive report

-# Tools & Libraries

-Python → Pandas, NumPy, Matplotlib, Seaborn

-Power BI Desktop

-Jupyter Notebook

-# Key Insights
- Overall Performance

-Total Sales: 12.57M

-Total Profit: 1.45M
+Total Sales and Profit:

-Total Orders: 25K+

-Average Order Value (AOV): ~502

-Profit Margin: ~11.5%

-# Shipping Mode

-Standard Class dominates sales (~7.53M).

-Second Class (~2.57M) and First Class (~1.81M) are secondary contributors.

-Same Day has lowest revenue (~0.67M), but often linked with urgent/critical orders.

-# Categories
+Achieved a total sales volume of ₹12.57M and overall profit of ₹1.45M from 25,000+ orders, with an average order value of ~₹502 and a profit margin of 11.5%.

+Top-Performing Categories:
-Technology generates the highest revenue (Phones, Accessories, Copiers).

-Office Supplies has high volume but lower per-order revenue.
+Technology products generated the highest revenue, particularly Phones, Accessories, and Copiers.
+Office Supplies showed high volume but lower average revenue, while Furniture contributed with thinner profit margins.

-Furniture (Chairs, Tables) contributes well but profit margins are thinner.
+Shipping Modes:
+Standard Class was the most popular shipping mode, accounting for ₹7.53M in sales.
+Second Class and First Class contributed moderately.
+Same Day had the lowest revenue but was critical for urgent deliveries.

-# Customer Segments
+Customer Segments:

-Consumer segment is the largest contributor to total sales.

-Corporate segment shows steady growth.

-Home Office contributes the least but has decent profit margin.

-# Regions/Markets

-Sales are spread across multiple Markets: APAC, EU, US, LATAM, Africa.
+The Consumer segment dominated overall sales.
+The Corporate segment exhibited steady growth.
+The Home Office segment had the lowest sales but delivered solid profit margins.

+Regional Sales Trends:
-US & APAC are leading contributors to sales and profit.

-LATAM & Africa show smaller revenue but opportunities for growth.
+US and APAC regions were the leading contributors to sales and profitability.
+LATAM and Africa had lower sales but offered new market opportunities.
+Sales spanned multiple regions, highlighting global transaction patterns.

-# Discounts & Profitability

-Heavy discounts correlate with negative profits.

-Orders with >30% discount often result in loss-making transactions.

-# Time Trends

-Data covers 2011–2014.

-Strong seasonality: Q4 (Oct–Dec) drives the highest sales.

-Shipping duration averages ~4 days.
+Impact of Discounts:
+Orders with discounts above 30% typically incurred losses, indicating that heavy discounts negatively affected profitability.

+Seasonality and Time Trends:
+Q4 (October–December) is the strongest period for sales, demonstrating seasonality.
+Average shipping duration was around 4 days, indicating fast processing and delivery.

+Top Customers and Sub-Categories:
+Key customers and specific product sub-categories contributed significantly to total revenue, with top sub-categories and customers identified for strategic targeting.

+Loss-Making Analysis:
+Products with frequent losses were identified, helping business operations to address pricing and discount strategies.

 Author